clinicalml/large-scale-temporal-shift-study/temporal_shift_scan/README.md

-## Scan for temporal shift
+# Scan for temporal shift

 Prior to running these experiments, extract data using `data_extraction`.
 See its README.

+## Testing for non-stationarity in a single task

-To check for non-stationarity in a single task:
+A single task is a model for predicting an outcome at a particular time point.
+To test for temporal shift in a single task:
 1. Run `python3 run_nonstationarity_check.py` with the following arguments:
     - `--outcome=`: `eol`, `condition`, `procedure`, `lab`, `lab_group`
     - `--outcome_id=`: concept ID for condition, procedure, or measurement, string name for procedures or lab groups